LaVar Ball says Trump lost reelection because of their 2017 feud: 'He would still be president'

 WHAT TO KNOW ABOUT THE 2020 NBA DRAFT

-“If he would’ve never act a fool, he’d still be president,” Ball said, via Radio.com.
+“If he would’ve never act a fool, he’d still be president,” Ball told the BroBible podcast.
 “I would’ve been there with him, I woulda helped him out.
 You wanna act crazy with the Big Baller, guess what happens?
 Anybody real crazy with me don’t last long. … anyone messed with Big Ballers in the long run, it’s not gonna work out for you.
 If Trump would’ve accepted my shoes and not actin’ a fool, he would still be president.
 Now he gotta go.
 Oh well.”

 The spat began back in November 2017 when LiAngelo Ball and two other UCLA basketball players were arrested in China for allegedly stealing a pair of sunglasses from a Louis Vuitton store.